flipkart-incubator/continuum/README.md

 Keeping 2 or more versions of the same processing logic in multiple languages is tough.
 Not a critical problem, though, as there solutions like [summingbird](https://github.com/twitter/summingbird).

 ### Stateful processing - Joins
 Lambda architecture doesn't talk about joins.
-And often we solve joins differently in stream vs batch world.
-But if you think about it, the problem is only partially solved in batch systems by the virtue of larger data window.
-For starters, we need to provide a join solution that helps provide a visibility into the incomplete joins and provide a configuration to control the join windows.
+The solution to join problem can look different in Stream and Batch pipelines.
+For starters, we need to find solution that provides visibility into incomplete joins and ability to join incrementally as the data arrive.

 ## [WIP] Design and Architecture